A5ho9999/AlectaBot/index.md

 - Add an Trainee Mod to permission list on this server.
 Can provide more than one User at a time.
 - Requires Senior+

+**`g!remove employee USER`**
+- Removes an Employee to permission list on this server.
+Can provide more than one User at a time.
+- Requires Team Leader+

+**`g!remove team leader USER`**
+- Removes an Team Leader to permission list on this server.
+Can provide more than one User at a time.
+- Requires Team Leader+

+**`g!remove senior USER`**
+- Removes an Senior Mod to permission list on this server.
+Can provide more than one User at a time.
+- Requires Team Leader+

+**`g!remove advanced USER`**
+- Removes an Advanced Mod to permission list on this server.
+Can provide more than one User at a time.
+- Requires Senior+

+**`g!remove junior USER`**
+- Removes an Junior Mod to permission list on this server.
+Can provide more than one User at a time.
+- Requires Senior+

+**`g!remove trainee USER`**
+- Removes an Trainee Mod to permission list on this server.
+Can provide more than one User at a time.
+- Requires Senior+

 ## Server Management Commands
 **`g!add react role CHANNEL MESSAGE_ID ROLE [True/False (Custom Emote or Not)]`**
 - Create a new Reaction Role on the Message provided with the Role.
 It will ask for the emote you wish to use when you use the command.